6.2.9.1 chtemplate

 • --name: Alters a user-defined template having the specified name.

-• --media-type: Specifies the physical media type used to store the file.
-Exascale uses this attribute to place the file in a storage pool that utilizes the specified media type.
+• --media-type: Specifies the physical media type used to store files created with the template.
 Possible values are:

 • HC: Identifies high capacity storage, using hard disk drives (HDDs) on high-performance Exadata storage servers.